Course Outline

 - Serving push notifications to keep users informed

-- Updating content dynamically as needed
+- Updating content dynamically based on user interactions

-- Data manipulation for seamless user experiences
+- Data manipulation for a seamless user experience

 Event Listeners and Commands for Government Applications

-- Increasing user engagement through the Notification API
+- Increasing user engagement through the Notification API for government services

 Using Cached Assets in Your Government Application